Andyinater/AutoGen_IterativeCoding/README.md

 After the planner responds, the user should direct the manager to speak next.
 If the user desires other features be included, or has any problems with the plan, they can tell the planner what changes they desire.
 After this, the user should allow the planner to speak again.

 Once the planner returns a plan that is acceptable, the user should say "sounds good" through the manager.
 The user should then direct the `recorder` to speak next.
-The recorder will should make a function call to write the Plan to the working directory, finalizing the application requirements.
+The recorder will make a function call to write the Plan to the working directory, finalizing the application requirements.
 The `manager` must be used to execute the function call by sending a blank response (auto-reply).
 The manager must then exit the conversation to conclude the planning phase.

 A full planning phase will run something like this: